catwoman2209/Stimulation/README.md

 Use pip to install the following libraries:

--pip install pygame

--pip install pygame_gui

--pip install requests
+-pip install pygame, pygame_gui, requests

 Ensure folder labeled "images", with 4 images within, is in the same execution folder as the python codes.
 Ensure all 3 json files are in the same execution folder as the python codes.